Government funding deal includes ban on U.S. aid to UNRWA, a key relief agency in Gaza, until 2025, sources say

 "This will undermine the effort to assist starving Gazans and potentially further weaken regional stability," the agency said in a statement on Wednesday.

 Advocates for continuing aid have argued that the cutoff is unconscionable at a time when famine in Gaza is imminent.
 In January, the Biden administration said it was temporarily pausing new funding to UNRWA pending a U.N. investigation into Israel's claims that 12 agency employees participated in the deadly Oct.
 7 terror attack in Israel that killed at least 1,200 people.
-The agency says it employs over 30,000 people.
+The agency says it employs over 30,000 people, including 16,000 in Gaza.
 Following Israel's public disclosure, the U.N. terminated ten of those employees, announced two others had died, and launched an investigation.

 Before the U.S. pause in funding, the State Department had already provided $121 million to UNRWA this year, spokesperson Matthew Miller said in January.
 Historically, the full year amount is between $300 and $400 million a year.
 In 2018, then-President Donald Trump cut all U.S. funding to UNRWA, calling it "irredeemably flawed," but Mr. Biden restored support in 2021.